elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is "_equal", scan the global given the rider (data part); exit.`

-`If the rider's token is not the period byte, abort with "_All global definitions must end with a period.
+`If the rider's token is not the period byte, abort with "All global definitions must end with a period.
 Including this one._" and the rider; exit.`

 `Move the rider (compiler rules).`